top of page

 Our MAPPE students embark on an unforgettable journey to the renowned M+ museum.
 This exclusive opportunity is sure to ignite a sense of excitement and happiness among students as they delve into the captivating realm of art and culture.
 Imagine the smiles and eager faces of students as they explore the vast collections of art from Hong Kong, Mainland China, and Asia, discovering masterpieces in architecture, design, and moving images.
 This visit promises to not only enhance their knowledge of the arts but also to create lasting memories of joy and inspiration.
 Witness the thrill and delight on students' faces as they embrace this chance to experience the beauty and creativity housed within the walls of M+ museum.

-Visting M+ Museum
+Visiting M+ Museum

 Students' reflection